slowernews/wisdom-tldr/chapters/chapter_3_action.md

 + thomassowell@x -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with "hate speech" laws.
 + zubymusic@x -- Conservatives get mad when you lie to them.
 Progressives get mad when you tell them the truth.
 > *"People don’t realize how hard is to speak the truth, to a world full of people that don’t realize they’re living in a lie."  -- Edward Snowden*
-> *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed."  -- Friedrich Nietzsche*
+> *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed."  -- Friedrich Nietzsche [1844]*
-> *"Truth emerges from the clash of adverse ideas." -- John Stuart Mill*
+> *"Truth emerges from the clash of adverse ideas." -- John Stuart Mill [1806]*

 - A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
 - How do you tell who’s telling the truth?
 The ones trying to silence other people are the ones lying.